Rhine-Waal University of Applied Sciences

 Eligibility:

-- German citizenship or permanent residence
+- German nationality or residence title for long-time residents

-Peter Albers Foundation Scholarship
+Peter Albers Foundation for Career Growth Scholarship

-Amount: €600 per semester (interest-free loan)
+Value: €600 per semester (interest-free loan)

 Eligibility:

-Placements & Internships
+Placements & Internships at Rhine-Waal University of Applied Sciences

 Preparatory Internship (Vorpraktikum)

-Eligibility: Before completing their third semester, all bachelor students are obligated to do an internship corresponding with their degree program.
+- Eligibility: Before completing their third semester, all bachelor students are obligated to do an internship corresponding with their degree program.

 Details: